> COLLECTION > AIRCRAFT > FAST JETS > Tornado GR.4

 It soared through the skies, protecting the nation's interests and ensuring the safety of countless lives.
 Today, it stands as a symbol of the RAF's strength and dedication.

-To the Ulster Aviation Society, the Tornado GR.4 ZG771 is a cherished gift from the RAF, a testament to the enduring bond between our organisations.
-We are immensely grateful for the opportunity to preserve and share this remarkable piece of aviation history with the public.
+To the Ulster Aviation Society, the Tornado GR.4 ZG771 is a cherished gift from the RAF.
+The Society is immensely grateful for the opportunity to preserve and share this remarkable piece of aviation history with the public.

-The aircraft has become one of the star attractions of the UAS’ Heritage Collection, drawing visitors of all ages, from young families seeking adventure to aviation enthusiasts eager to experience its awe-inspiring presence.
+The Tornado aircraft has become one of the star attractions of the UAS’ Heritage Collection, drawing visitors of all ages, from young families seeking adventure to aviation enthusiasts eager to have a chance to look around its amazing presence at a local venue.

 Image: MARK J. CAIRNS

-The dedicated Tornado Cockpit nose, another prized possession of the UAS, is an essential part of our outreach efforts.
-Our dedicated Events team of volunteers takes it on the road, venturing out to shows and events to provide a unique experience for the local public.
+It's replica namesake, the Tornado Cockpit nose, is another prized asset of the UAS' heritage collection, brought in to be an essential part of the Society's outreach and educational efforts...
+Our dedicated Events team of volunteers takes it on the road, venturing out to shows and outdoor events within NI to provide a unique experience for the local public, to give them the chance to sit in a full-size fighter jet cockpit, that would be much harder to do with the real plane due to size and inaccessibility.

-Visitors have the incredible opportunity to step inside the Tornado Cockpit Nose, feeling the thrill of sitting pilot's seat and imagining the exhilaration of commanding the skies in the real aircraft next to it in the hangar.
+Visitors have the incredible opportunity to step inside the Tornado Cockpit Nose, feeling the thrill of sitting in a jet pilot's seat and imagining the exhilaration of commanding the skies in the real Tornado aircraft in the hangar.

-While the Tornado GR.4 ZG771 stands proudly in our collection, its restoration journey is not yet complete.
-We still need to reinstall the powerful pair of Turbo-Union RB199 jet engines (below), ensuring that the aircraft is restored to its full glory.
+While the Tornado GR.4 jet ZG771 stands proudly in our collection, its restoration journey is now virtually complete, with re-fitting of its two RB199 jet engines and other parts during 2024.

 Image: MARK J. CAIRNS